Bird Fact File: Wren

 Population Status:Stable, population declines over a harsh winter.

-The Wren, a tiny and feisty bird found in Europe, Asia and North America, is famous for its loud and sweet song that’s bigger than its body.
-This little bird lives in woodlands, hedgerows and gardens so it’s a familiar and loved visitor for birders.
-The Latin name for the Wren is Troglodytes troglodytes and it’s in the Troglodytidae family which is small insectivorous birds.
+The Wren, a tiny and fierce bird found in Europe, Asia and North America, is famous for its loud and sweet song that’s bigger than it is.
+This little bird lives in woodlands, hedgerows and gardens so it’s a regular and loved visitor for birders.
+The Latin name for the Wren is Troglodytes troglodytes and it’s in the Troglodytidae family which are small insectivorous birds.
 With an estimated 8-9 million breeding pairs in the UK Wrens are one of the most common yet most overlooked garden birds.

 Wren Measurements